BODY and BREATHING AWARENESS

 Touch – Body Awareness

 Our sub-cultures body awareness exercises prioritise the sense of touch, even how breathing feels with the sense of touch.
-But i believe animals sense of their world is experienced and understood not only with their tactile sense, but also by smelling, tasting, listening, and seeing.
+I believe animals sense of their world is experienced and understood not only with their tactile sense, but also by smelling, tasting, listening, and seeing.

-It seems practical first to learn about the sense of touch and I'd like to summarise a few ideas.
+First it seems practical to learn about the sense of touch and I'd like to summarise a few ideas from a semi-conventional point of view for beginners.

 Our body shape develops like a 5 legged starfish, and every one of the 5 ends is hard (bony) and sensitive.
 Both the sensitivity and the hardness make good sense, because that's where our ancestors kept bumping into things.

-As we evolved, we started moving in one direction and collected all the main sensors at one of the ends (the end which got the most bumps), with the other four ends doing what the main-sensor end told them ... and so we developed arms and legs.
+As we evolved, we started moving in one direction and collected all the main sensors at one of the ends (the end which got the most bumps), with the other four ends doing what the main-sensor end told them.

 It is interesting to realise that every one of the 5 ends can "feel, hold and do things".
 The hands and feet, feel, hold, and do things with objects; and the mind feels (recognises, realises), holds (remembers), and does things with thoughts.

 Inside our body, there are harder and softer parts, and sensitivity.
-I find the traditional ideas of earth, water and fire, a useful basic exercise to explore the inside shape and feel of the skin we are in.
+I find the traditional idea of earth, water and fire, a useful basic exercise to explore the inside shape and feel of the skin we are in.
 (Wind comes later with breathing.)

-Firstly the five ends are earth, hard.
-The arms, legs and neck are softer with hard thin long things, covered with a sort of watery jello blubber.
-Then comes sheets of hardness: the hips, and the shoulders and rib cage; and then (very sensibly) the very softest area, protected in the middle.
+The five ends are hard-earth, and sensitive-fire.
+The five limbs (arms, legs and neck) are softer with hard thin long things, covered with a sort of watery jello blubber.
+Then comes the hard frame: the hips, and the shoulders and rib cage; and then (very sensibly) the very softest-water, sensitive-fire area, protected in the middle.

 And the whole thing has various temperatures, ... and where does it feel most warm?
 And how does your spine feel – does it feel hard? or soft? or warm?